 Silvestre became the first soldier from Arizona to receive the Medal of Honor during World War II and returned to a hero's welcome.
 The citizens of his home state raised $14,000 to provide him and his growing family with a new home.
 Eventually, he had three more children, and today is the grandfather of 11 and great-grandfather of 2.

 A year after Silvestre received his adopted Nation's highest award, the Medal of Honor, the Nation of his birth took the unprecedented step of awarding him its highest award for valor the "Premier Merito Militar".
 Today Silvestre wears both with pride; he is the only living person in the world authorized to wear the Medal of Honor and Mexico's equivalent.
 Silvestre is proud of his Mexican birth and heritage, and equally proud to be a citizen of the United States of America.
 His hometown has named an elementary school for him.
-His service both during World War II as a soldier, and as a patriot since that fateful period of his life, have brought him continued honors and distinction.
+His service both during World War II as a soldier, and as a patriot since that fateful period of his life, has brought him continued honors and distinction.
 Still, he remains a humble man, proud not so much of his own achievements, but proud of both his heritage and his citizenship.

-Today Silvestre calls himself a "retired leather worker and silversmith."
+Today Silvestre calls himself a "retired leatherworker and silversmith."
 The many neighborhood children he invites to see his work in the garage of his home are sure to doubt the "retired" part.
 Silvestre is a man who never stops.
-Despite the prosthesis that replace the legs he lost in World War II, he goes dancing every week.
+Despite the prosthesis that replaces the legs he lost in World War II, he goes dancing every week.
 He is a frequent guest at service clubs and speaks passionately about the privileges of United States citizenship to students at schools wherever he finds the opportunity.
 He is a dedicated American and a true hero.

 He seldom speaks of his own hardships.
 Regarding the loss of both legs, he says, "I coped with my disability very well.
-I wasn't sorry for it.
+I wasn't sorry about it.
 I felt that I didn't want anybody to be sorry for me.
 I lived a very happy life."

 * Silvestre Herrera lived a full and active life.
 He passed away on November 26, 2007.